ScottSMUDS/ChulwalarCaseStudy/README.md

 A) Data SubFolder:-

-Data Folder has raw data.
+Data Folder has the raw data of Chulwalar Imported As Is, Imported Planned and Imported Indicator.

 B) Analysis SubFolder:-